-This notice only applies to individuals within the European Union.
+This notice only applies to individuals within the United Kingdom and the European Union.

 You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
 This is why we are providing you with the information in this Privacy Notice.

 If you do not agree with our use of your personal data as set out in this Privacy Notice, you should not submit your personal information to us.
 However, if you do not wish to submit your personal information, or if you wish to exercise your rights to prevent us using your data, you should be aware that we may not be able to do business with you.
 For more information on this, please see sections 4.1 and 7.

 2 About us